faciledictu/frontend-dev-memo/docs/react/devtools.md

 - You will see a timeline of actions on the left, the state tree in the center, and the action details on the right.
 - Click on an action to see the state before and after it was dispatched.

+Used for:

+- State Inspection
+- Action History
+- Time Travel Debugging